Bots Are Scraping Your Data For Cash Amid Murky Laws And Ethics

 But addressing the CFAA leaves aside larger questions related to how our data is collected and shared—inadvertently or not—online.
 The updates, photos, and likes we share on our publicly visible social media contain valuable clues to who we are and what we’re after.
 Crawling and scraping that data is now a common activity on the web, a key component of web search software, data mining and advertising, finance, law enforcement, and academic research.

-But to whom does that data really belong, and is it OK for others to copy all of it, automatically and at a large scale?
+But to whom does that data really belong, and is it okay for others to copy all of it, automatically and at a large scale?

 Cardozo dismisses that concern in hiQ’s case, noting that it’s simply taking data that’s out there—information that is already available to people online without LinkedIn accounts—and aggregating it.
 “The question here is: Is what hiQ is doing legal?” he adds.
 “If the answer is yes, then LinkedIn will be ordered to not stop them.”